 - Centralized monitoring and control system.

-- Facility size.
+- Building size.

-- Required coverage distance.
+- Coverage distance.

 - Architectural characteristics.

-Which microphones Are Best for Churches?
+Which microphones are suitable for churches?

 - Gooseneck microphones for lecterns.